The spectra of generalized Paley graphs of $(q^\ell+1)$-th powers and applications: Strongly regular graphs, Latin squares, and invariants

 \begin{proof} Let $\Gamma = \Gamma_{q,m}(\ell)$ with $0 < \ell < \frac m2$ and $\ell \mid m$.
-Note that the regularity degree of $\Gamma$ equals the multiplicity of a non-trivial eigenvalue, by (a) of Theorem \ref{Spec Gamma}.
-Thus, $\Gamma$ is of pseudo or negative Latin square type (PL or NL) or is a conference graph (see Proposition 8.14 in \cite{CvL}).
-Let $r,s$ be the non-trivial eigenvalues and put $u=r-s$.
-Since $\Gamma$ is not a conference graph, by (a) in Proposition \ref{prop srg}, then $\Gamma$ is a pseudo Latin square graph with $k=-s(u-1)$ and parameters
+Note that the regularity degree of $\Gamma$ equals the multiplicity of a non-trivial eigenvalue, namely $k=m(\mu_\ell)$, by ($a$) of Theorem \ref{Spec Gamma}.
+Thus, by Proposition 8.14 in \cite{CvL}, $\Gamma$ is either a pseudo Latin square graph, a negative Latin square graph or a conference graph.
+Since $\Gamma$ is not a conference graph, by ($a$) in Theorem~\ref{prop srg}, then $\Gamma$ is a pseudo Latin square graph or a negative Latin square graph, hence with parameters as in \eqref{PLS}.